Humanities (HUM)

 Prerequisite(s): Approval of chair or graduate advisor.

-Description: Enrollment limited to students pursuing the MA concentration in Humanities and Civic Leadership.
-An individually arranged internship, combining a volunteer work experience in an Arts/Humanities organization or agency with a related academic project.
+Description: An individually arranged internship or an internship organized by a Humanities Professor, combining volunteer work experience in an Arts/Humanities organization or agency with a related academic project.

 Course Attribute(s): CBL - This course includes Community-Based Learning (CBL).
 Students will engage in a community experience or project with an external partner in order to enhance understanding and application of academic content.